Marketing & Communications

 Marketing & Communications reserves the right to deny a request for a new social media account if it is determined another strategy would be more effective, or if a similar account exists which may be utilized.

-To request a college-affiliated account, or register an existing account, fill out the form below.
+To request a college-affiliated account, or register an existing account please contact the Director of Marketing and Public Information.

 - Join the conversation